chargingthefuture/mono/platform/README.md

 - **Transparent Policies**: Clear terms of service and privacy policies
 - **Admin Oversight**: Comprehensive moderation tools and safety reporting
 - **Regular Security Audits**: Ongoing security improvements and updates

 ---

+## Releases

+The platform uses GitHub Actions for automated builds and releases.
+When a new release is created on GitHub, the workflow automatically:

+- Builds the application with all dependencies
+- Runs type checking and tests
+- Creates a Docker image for deployment
+- Uploads build artifacts to the GitHub release

+### Release Process

+1. **Automatic Builds**: Every push to `main` triggers a build and test run
+2. **Release Creation**: Create a new release on GitHub to generate deployable artifacts
+3. **Docker Deployment**: The Docker image can be deployed to Railway or any Docker-compatible platform

+### Viewing Releases

+- Check the [GitHub Actions workflow](https://github.com/chargingthefuture/app/actions/workflows/platform-release.yml) for build status
+- Visit the [Releases page](https://github.com/chargingthefuture/app/releases) to download artifacts
+- Each release includes a Docker image and build artifacts

+---